 Supplies and Materials

-To make a similar blanket, you will need flannelette fabric or a flannelette sheet, suitable thread in a coordinating colour, cutting tools, and a sewing machine.
-The blanket can be fully hand sew but it would be a very long sewing project!
+To make a similar DIY flannelette dog blanket, you will need flannelette fabric or a flannelette sheet, suitable thread in a coordinating colour, cutting tools, and a sewing machine.
+The blanket can be fully hand sewn but it would be a very long sewing project!
 Everything can be measured and cut with scissors, but a rotary cutter, mat, and straight edges are handy if you have them.
 An iron and ironing board (with pressing cloth if needed) are also highly recommended for this project.

 - Flannelette sheet or fabric